 Font size - fonts should be 11 or 12 point.

-Font style - headings and subheadings, if they are required (most essays will not use them), are usually formatted in bold.
+Font style - headings and subheadings, if they are required (most essays will not use them), are usually formatted in bold and should be at least 2 point sizes larger than the standard text.
 Underlining should be avoided as this is seen as rather dated.
 Some text can be formatted in italics - see our page Italics, when to use them, for guidance.

 Shorter quotations in the text do not need to be italicised and should have double-quotations marks "like this" to indicate they are direct quotations.
 Longer quotations (what counts as this differs depending on your referencing style) should be created in their own paragraph, single spaced and indented by 1cm from both left and right margins: